Azure/azure-sdk-for-js/sdk/web-pubsub/web-pubsub/README.md

 ### Hub

 A hub is a logical concept for a set of client connections.
 Usually you use one hub for one purpose, for example, a chat hub, or a notification hub.
-When a client connection connects, it connects to a hub, and during its lifetime, it belongs to that hub.
+When a client connection is created, it connects to a hub, and during its lifetime, it belongs to that hub.
 Different applications can share one Azure Web PubSub service by using different hub names.

 ### Group